 It’s no secret that the commercial real estate industry has a widespread reputation for being slow to embrace new strategies and technologies.
-In fact, there’s a good chance that you’ve heard the industry referred to as being “set in its way,” “old-fashioned” or, worse, “stodgy.”
-And, for the sake of not losing readers, we’ll stop the list there.
+In fact, there’s a good chance that you’ve heard the industry referred to as being “set in its way,” “old-fashioned,” or even, “stodgy.”

 However, as technology continues to expand and impact more and more of our everyday lives, there has been an exciting wave of change in commercial real estate professionals’ willingness and, dare we say it, enthusiasm for all things new.